Dav-Git/Dav-Cogs/CONTRIBUTING.md

-Heyo, you seem to be interested in ccontributing to my cogs.
+Heyo, you seem to be interested in contributing to my cogs.
 That's awesome! \

 # Basics
 If you've never contributed to a GitHub repository before, please check out [this guide](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) on "How to make a PR".
 Don't worry, it's not difficult at all.